Featuring Your Next Read!

 About the Author

-the majority ofher books are self-published, she also partners with Lake Union Publishing on select titles.
+Although the majority of her books are self-published, she also partners with Lake Union Publishing on select titles.

 Libbie’s writerly influences are varied, and include Hilary Mantel, Vladimir Nabokov, Annie Dillard, Michael Ondaatje, George R. R. Martin, songwriter Neko Case, and mixed-media storyteller Chris Onstad, among others.